-- You need a high credit score or you will be rejected.
-Not to worry, while a favorable credit score is always an asset, many lenders in Ottawa will not use it as a deciding factor.
+You need a high credit score or you will be rejected.
+Not to worry, while a favourable credit score is always an asset, many lenders in Ottawa will not use it as a deciding factor.
 What they are looking for is a record of financial stability.
-Want to know the average credit score in Canada by age?
-Take a look at this article.

-- Loans are only for people who have full-time jobs.
+Loans are only for people who have full-time jobs.
 Another myth.
 While having a stable source of employment will help you pay your loan faster, a lender in Ottawa won’t necessarily reject you based on the amount you work.
 As long as you can afford your monthly payments, you should be able to find approval.
-Searching for a loan that doesn’t require an employment verification?
-Try reading this.

 Preparing to Apply for a Loan in Ottawa

 The loan process in Ottawa can take time and effort to complete properly.
 On top of that, financial instability and disorganization are surefire ways to get your application rejected.
 To help the application process go well, prepare your finances for inspection.
 Have all your important documentation updated and ready to be reviewed.
 You can also complete these other tasks: